go4orward/gigl/README.md

 (such as Camera, Scene, Geometry, Material, Overlay, etc.) entirely in Go, so that they can be easily used in any OpenGL/WebGL environments on native applications or webapps in a browser.

-For a webapp in a browser, we use the experimental Go support (syscall/js) for [WebAssembly](https://github.com/golang/go/wiki/WebAssembly).
-For a native app, we use [go-gl](https://github.com/go-gl)'s modules like [gl](https://github.com/go-gl/gl) & [glfw](https://github.com/go-gl/glfl).
-In order to deal with different versions of GLSL (OpenGL Shading Language), we used WebGL 1.0 ("#version 100 es") as the default GLSL version for shader's source codes, and convert them into OpenGL 4.1 ("#version 410") for OpenGL environments.

 *This project is under development, and backward-incompatible changes will be made.*

 ## How to Build & Run